lilab-bcb/cumulus/docs/cumulus.rst

 	  - 100
 	  - 100
 	* - cite_seq
-	  - | Data are CITE-Seq data. scCloud will perform analyses on RNA count matrix first.
+	  - | Data are CITE-Seq data. cumulus will perform analyses on RNA count matrix first.
 	    | Then it will attach the ADT matrix to the RNA matrix with all antibody names changing to 'AD-' + antibody_name.
 	    | Lastly, it will embed the antibody expression using FIt-SNE (the basis used for plotting is 'citeseq_fitsne')
 	  - true